 As a kid, I revered twice baked potatoes as the holy grail of side dishes.
-Today’s Twice Baked Sweet Potatoes take that same, ever-treasured cooking method and give it a seasonal twist.
+Today’s Twice Baked Sweet Potatoes take that same ever-treasured cooking method and give it a seasonal twist.

-The concept of a twice sweet baked potato is simple—bake a sweet potato, whip up the insides with other delicious things and stuff it back into potato skin, bake the sweet potato a second time—but the resulting dish always makes me feel like I won the lottery.
+The concept of a twice baked sweet potato is simple—bake a sweet potato, whip up the insides with other delicious things, stuff it back into potato skin, and bake the sweet potato a second time—but the resulting dish always makes me feel like I won the lottery.

-The creamy, fluffy interior is just…heaven.
+The creamy, fluffy interior is just HEAVEN.

 How to Make Twice Baked Sweet Potatoes